mukul-rathi/bolt/README.md

-# bolt
+# Bolt
 Part II Project

+Implementing a programming language Bolt with a type system to eliminate data-races.

+In OCaml!